Tests

 Writing stable tests

-• Use components for repeated setup flows like logging in, opening a page, or reaching the same feature area in multiple tests.
+• Use components for repeated setup flows like logging in or opening the same page.

-• Assign separate live and test-version users when the environments have different data or login behaviour.
+• Assign separate Live and Test users when the environments use different data.

 Troubleshooting common issues